-Error codes Solutions 0001: Reset error (platform reset not de-asserted) Remove all power resources (the ac power adapter, removable battery, and coin-cell battery).
-If your computer has a built-in battery, reset the computer by inserting a straightened paper clip into the emergency-reset hole.
+Error codes Solutions 0001: Reset error (platform reset not de-asserted) Remove all power resources: the ac power adapter, and the coin-cell battery (service provider only).
+Reset the computer by inserting a straightened paper clip into the emergency-reset hole.
 Wait for one minute.
 Then reconnect all power resources.
 2. Replace the system board (service provider only).
 0002: Internal bus error Replace the system board (service provider only).
 0281: General embedded controller error Replace the system board (service provider only).
-0282: Memory module error Reinstall or replace the memory module.
+0282: Memory module error Reinstall or replace the memory module (service provider only).
 Replace the system board (service provider only).
 0283: PCI resource error Remove PCle devices (the M.2 card, PCle card, and so on) (service provider only).
 Replace the system board (service provider only).
 0284: TCG-compliant functionality-related error (might be the BIOS code validation failure) Replace the system board (service provider only).
 0285: TCG-compliant functionality-related error (might be the TPM initialization failure) Replace the system board (service provider only).
 0286: Integrated graphics error Replace the system board (service provider only).
 0287: Discrete graphics error Reinstall or replace the discrete graphics card (service provider only).
 Replace the system board (service provider only).
 0288: Computer display error Reconnect the display cable on both the system board side and the computer display side (service provider only).
 Replace the system board (service provider only).